dominik-pichler/Balmung/notes/what_is_information.md

+> In the nights when I cannot sleep, thoughts crowd into my mind ...
+> Whence and how do they come?
+I do not know and I have nothing to do with it.
+Those which please me, I keep in my head an hum them.
+> - Mozart

 # Working definition of Information
 What is information?
 For this question, many different concepts and theories exist.
 I'll try to create a helpful overview by listing various well established definitions before defining a working definition in this project.